What to do if ...

 “I can’t find anything to eat…”

-Students occasionally “get tired of the same old stuff,” but always going to the same dining facility will create that feeling of redundancy and a desire for variety.
+Students occasionally “get tired of the same old stuff,” and always going to the same dining facility will create that feeling of redundancy and a desire for variety.
 Encourage your student to explore the different dining options on campus or participate in the special meals and theme dinners that are offered.
-If your student is having trouble finding food, she/he can eat based on health or lifestyle preferences, a dietitian is available in the EMU Dining Services office.
-The dietitian can work with your student to identify vegan, low-sugar and other dietary options.
+If your student is having trouble finding food, they can eat based on health or lifestyle preferences.
+A dietitian is available in the EMU Dining Services office and they can work with your student to identify vegan, low-sugar and other dietary options.

 “My roommate and I just don’t get along…”